First Scales Minor Pentatonic Introduction

 This octave repeat of the original Position 1 pattern proves that the pentatonic system truly covers the entire guitar neck.
 Playing the same fingering pattern at the 17th fret produces the exact same scale relationships as the 5th fret position, just one octave higher, demonstrating the mathematical beauty underlying guitar scale construction.

-Ready to build your own Collection?
+Ready to build your own Collections?
 It's as simple as browsing our library and clicking the icon.

 Hi there!
 What can I help you with?